zoeurk/tor-filtering/README.md

 Maybe something like that can work:
 iifname $interface ct state new tcp dport 80 meter user { ip saddr ct count over 3 } log prefix "[NetFilter] Normal User: " flags all
+In the nftables doc you have:
+filter input tcp dport 22 meter test { ip saddr ct count over 2 } reject